Virginia Tech® home

 Critical differences between "restricted" and "regular" appointments are explained in detail in the faculty handbook, in section 2.3.

-The department should review the criteria and expectations for regular appointments in the Policy on Regular Appointments for Research Faculty.
+The department should review the criteria and expectations for regular appointments in the Policy on Regular Appointments for Research faculty.
 If all criteria are met the department should submit a Request for Unit Authorization to Make Regular Appointments for Research Faculty.

 Authority is given at the departmental level rather than by individual and may be approved for up to 5 years.
 If your request is approved we will notify you by sending you a signed copy of the request form.